akrajbhar-dev/Git-and-GitHub-Tutorial/tutorial.md

 12. `git config --global core.editor "code --wait`:- This command will change the Git's default code editor from VIM to VS Code.
 	**code is command to open VS Code, And code \<file\> will create 'file' if not existed and open up the 'file' with VS Code.**
 	**Git open up code editor, When you did not type message while committing and when solving conflicts.**
+13. `git branch`:- This command displays the current branch where we are working on.
 # Terminologies
 1. Repositories :- Same meaning as folder or directory, Specifically where we store our code.
 2. Git Repositories :- A repo which have .git(files/folders starting with . are hidden) folder inside it, is called a Git Repositories.